 PMP application rejected?
-How I helped Phil* get certified in 3 weeks
+How I helped Phil get his PMP in 3 weeks

-Here’s a true story about how I helped Phil* go from having his PMP application rejected to being fully PMP®-certified in 3 weeks.
-Yeah, this is blatant marketing for my new startup, but I think it’s interesting if you are applying for the Project Management Professional (PMP™) certification.
+Here’s the true story of how I helped Phil go from having his PMP application rejected to being fully PMP-certified in 3 weeks.
+Yeah, this is blatant marketing, but you may find it interesting if you are applying for your PMP® certification.

 Before he found my FPMcertify.com site, Phil spent a lot of time on his PMP application.
 Despite this, he got an email response from PMI that said:

 Thank you for your interest in the Project Management Professional (PMP)® Credential.
 We are in receipt of your application and have identified the following concerns: 1) Project Descriptions – The descriptions you provided are unclear regarding [blah blah blah blah]…”

 But hold on… Phil worked on some cool projects in the past.
 He took a boot camp prep course, followed their instructions, and used their templates to create his PMP application.
 He spent hundreds of dollars on a PMP training course, and now he had his PMP application rejected by PMI?!?!